Shubhamjay11/Naive-Bayes-Classifier-on-User-Dataset/README.md

 It performs well in Multi-class predictions as compared to the other Algorithms.
 It is the most popular choice for text classification problems.

-## Disadvantages of Naïve Bayes Classifier:
+## Disadvantages of Naïve Bayes Classifier:\

 Naive Bayes assumes that all features are independent or unrelated, so it cannot learn the relationship between features.

+## Applications of Naïve Bayes Classifier

+It is used for Credit Scoring.

+It is used in medical data classification.

+It can be used in real-time predictions because Naïve Bayes Classifier is an eager learner.

+It is used in Text classification such as Spam filtering and Sentiment analysis

 ## Libraries Imported